HammyOT/odin-recipes/README.md

 # odin-recipes
-My first website Project
+Recipe Website Project

-Welcome to the Basic Recipe Website project.
-In this project i will be building a basic recipe website.
-Once I have completed this project, I will be able to demonstrate skills i have learnt so far including using HTML to build the website itself and using CSS to style the website.
+Welcome to the Basic Recipe Website project!

+In this project, I will be building a basic recipe website.
+Once I have completed this project, I will be able to demonstrate the skills I have learnt so far including using HTML to build the website itself and using CSS to style the website.